 Protective Services seeks to establish and maintain a balance between openness and security.
 A safe and secure environment is necessary in order to successfully conduct academic and social pursuits at the School of Medicine.
 The department’s utmost concern, however, is the welfare of every member of the campus community.
 Emphasis is placed on providing maximum freedom from outside interference.
 With this freedom comes the responsibility to actively participate in protecting the overall safety and security of the campus.
 A cooperative effort is the only way for everyone to be truly safe.
 Large numbers of people visit the Medical Center campus every day.
 Unfortunately, not every person who comes to our campus does so for legitimate reasons.
 Campus personnel must take the initiative to secure their own belongings, as well as school property and facilities.

-A crime is officially reported when a Protective Services Officer investigating an incident determines that an incident has occurred on campus and is in fact a crime or the St. Louis Police Department notifies Protective Services that it has documented a report of a criminal offense which has occurred on campus.
+A crime is officially reported when a Protective Services Officer investigating an incident determines that an incident has occurred on campus and is, in fact, a crime, or the St. Louis Metropolitan Police Department notifies Protective Services it has documented a report of a criminal offense that occurred on campus.